Oct 9: Iterators, with List examples

 which requires a number of methods, including all that we saw for

 They differ in the amount of time operations take.
-For instance, a get
+For instance, a get,

-on a LinkedList
+set, or add on a LinkedList requires time

 proportional to